 - Data Scientist Salary: United Kingdom

 |Mid-career (5–9 years)||£49,000|

 |Entry-level (less than 1 year)||₹5,40,000|

 |Late-career (10–19 years)||₹1,747,800|

 |Experienced (20+ years)||₹2,100,000|

-Becoming a data scientist requires a lot of skills, time, and practice through various projects and certifications.
+Becoming a Data Scientist requires a lot of skills, time, and practice through various projects and certifications.
 But, you can make this journey a bit smoother through smart choices and picking up the right skills like a tableau.
-Tableau has a number of features that saves both your time and resources.
-No matter if you’re a newbie or an expert data scientist, tableau will surely help you both technically and financially by providing you with better career opportunities.
+Tableau has a number of features that save both your time and resources.
+No matter if you’re a newbie or an expert Data Scientist, Tableau will surely help you both technically and financially by providing you with better career opportunities.